mahxwell/PushNessusVToDB/README.md

 # PushNessusVulnerabitiliesToDB

-Push collected data from generated xlsx file (from NessusFileToXls script) to Database (find MDP in doc repertory for more details)
+Push collected data from generated xlsx file (from NessusFileToXls script) to NessusVulnerabilities Database (find MDP in doc repertory for more details)

 Usage: